 Staying at a Hotel or Hostel

 While there are many ways to get from one place to the next, some are more expensive than others.
-Using public transportation is by far the best way to really save, it may not always be the most reliable at less you will have more to spend for food, drinks and activities.
+Using public transportation is by far the best way to really save, it may not always be the most reliable but at least you will have more money to spend for food, drinks and activities.
 Use this as an opportunity to sit back and view the scenery.
 If you find yourself in an unsafe area or feel uncomfortable late at night, a cab ride might be worth the few extra bucks

 While some places do have cheap services such as South America, wish we can say the same for Europe.
 Good thing is Europe has some of the fastest & cleanest metro systems out there, with with easy commute.
 Hop on the train, bus or scroll around on a bike, great opportunity to ride with the locals, experience what they experience & check out new spots from different angles.

 We can all agree this is the most important part of the trip, because we all have to eat at some point right?
 No pressure to splurge on every restaurant you come across!
 Figure out how expensive meals are, many times you want to eat out, decide on your food budget & how often to cook inside on some days (easier to do at a hostel).

 Choose what you are actually interested, rather than going to all of the places everyone is going to.
 Remember, your budget is different than other people.
 Just like food, we want to experience everything we possibly can & have the best time possible.

 While there are free events around, the options are pretty limited most times.
 Google search “Free Tours” in the destination of choice & a couple of names will pop for you to sign up.
 Check out hostels in your areas, as they usually throw free weekend activities.
 Put aside some money to try out new activities, you are in a new city so you should give yourself time to try out new things!